JanHerca/urantiapedia/output/wikijs/en/article/M_Jose_Sanchez/Editorial_Luz_y_Vida_2022_04.md

 Let's start by telling an old story:

 _The monk asked:_
-_"All these mountains and these rivers and the earth and the stars... where do they come from?_
+_“All these mountains and these rivers and the earth and the stars... where do they come from?”_
 _And the Master asked: “And where does your question come from?”_
 _Search within yourself!_